Building Your Site

 Click the edit icon next to the URL, specify the link properties, then click Apply.

-Improving Your Website Visibility on Search Engines
+SEO: Improving Your Website Visibility on Search Engines

 SEO (Search Engine Optimization) are complex and involve different considerations, techniques, and tactics.
 However, here are the basic nuts and bolts you should become familiar with before setting your site live.